syakirharis25/C-Sharp/README.md

 What character escape sequences are available? by Jon Skeet : https://devblogs.microsoft.com/csharpfaq/what-character-escape-sequences-are-available/ <br />

 **_C# questions and answers by Stack Overflow_** <br />
-What is “string[] args” in Main class for? by Stack Overflow : https://stackoverflow.com/questions/552796/what-is-string-args-in-main-class-for/45752359
+What is “string[] args” in Main class for? by Stack Overflow : https://stackoverflow.com/questions/552796/what-is-string-args-in-main-class-for/45752359 <br />
+What are the benefits of using C# vs F# or F# vs C#? [closed] by Stack Overflow :https://stackoverflow.com/questions/952318/what-are-the-benefits-of-using-c-sharp-vs-f-or-f-vs-c <br />

 **_C# related articles_** <br />
 C# Programs by javatpoint : https://www.javatpoint.com/csharp-programs <br />